CVS lemon-flavored magnesium citrate laxative product recalled

 SMYRNA, Tn.
-(WRIC/NEXSTAR) — One lot of magnesium laxative sold at CVS locations nationwide are being recalled by its maker, Vi-Jon.
-The company says its 10 oz.
-CVS Magnesium Citrate Saline Laxative Oral Solution Lemon Flavor, was found to contain the bacteria gluconacetobacter liquefaciens after testing, according to the Food and Drug Administration.
+(WRIC/NEXSTAR) — One lot of magnesium laxatives sold at CVS locations nationwide is being recalled by its maker, Vi-Jon.
+The company says it’s 10 oz.
+CVS Magnesium Citrate Saline Laxative Oral Solution Lemon Flavor was found to contain the bacteria gluconacetobacter liquefaciens after testing, according to the Food and Drug Administration.

 The FDA says immunocompromised people who consume the product, which is mainly used for constipation relief, may be at risk for life-threatening infections.